rui202212/siteworks-api-docs/docs/introduction/project.md

 The documentation is divided into several sections to ensure logical navigation:

-- **Introduction**: Overview of the SiteWorks API, licensing, and company background.
+- **Introduction**: Overview of the SiteWorks API and this documentation, licensing, and company background.
-- **API Docs**: Authentication, endpoint reference, use cases, and frequently asked questions (FAQ).
+- **API Docs**: Authentication, endpoint reference, error handling, and frequently asked questions (FAQ).
-- **Developer Guide**: Roadmap, release notes, changelog, and technical architecture.
+- **Product Docs**: Features, use cases, release notes, changelog, and versionning.
+- **System Docs**: Roadmap, technical stack and architecture.
 - **Resources**: Glossary and references for additional technical information.

 Each section is designed to be **developer-centric**, offering practical insights, examples, and best practices to accelerate integration and troubleshooting.